Life is full of people who earn our admiration.

 I struck up a friendship with him when I was about twelve years old.
 We were sort of an odd pair; he was lonely, and had all the time in the world to shoot the breeze.
 I was wise beyond my tender years, seldom connecting with those of my own age.
 He could talk for hours about what life was like in the thirties, or what it was like to be in World War II.
 He could tell you all about China and Italy and Spain and France, because he’d been to all of those places.
 We used to hang out in his garage and just yap about nothing at all, for no reason whatsoever.

 I missed him terribly when I lived in New York.
 I missed, I think, having the constant guidance of an older man’s perspective.
-The young man, by virtue of his total inexperience, tends to catastrophize everything.
+The young person, by virtue of his or her total inexperience, tends to catastrophize everything.
 The old man, however, knows how to truly ignore that which doesn’t matter.
 I think one of the tragedies of our age is that we don’t value the wisdom of the elderly anymore, and seldom make time to be guided by them.
 We grow impatient with their crankiness and antiquated tastes, and completely miss the underlying importance of their presence.

 Bob never did anything even remotely epic.
 He worked in a paint store, and raised a few kids and lived a life that was quite ordinary.
 But what he will always be loved and admired for was his love for people.
 He always had time for anyone who wanted to chat… and that quality is so utterly absent in the modern man, driven, pell-mell creatures that we are.